shenlin192/My-little-technique/Django front-end framework research report.md

 #### Example
 ** Case 1 **

 Please review example 2.
-This code snippet is for the propose to create a new question.
+This code snippet is for the purpose to create a new question.
 It's a separated HTML template file that will be rendered and be sent back to the click when a user click on `poser une question`.
 But in fact, this template alse exists in another HTML file which is used to describe the entire page of pageEntreprise for the first time a client visit our site.
 Thus, if we want to modify some structure of the layout of `question`, 2 files needed to be changed in our case.

 With front-end frameworks, we use only one template as mentioned in the section "Reduce the volume of response".
 So only one file needs to be changed.

 ** Case 2 **

-Image we have the HTML code sturcture as example 5.
+Imagine we have the HTML code sturcture as example 5.
 With Django, if we want to change the  `variable` in JavaScript, 3 jQuery causes are needed in order to find these 3 dispersed elements.

 However, with front-end framework, the `variable` is a JavaScript variable rather than a Django varibale.
 So that we can modify it directly with a cause like `variable=newValue`.
 ```